Jaylen Brown named East Finals MVP after stellar series vs. Pacers

 Brown once again stepped up in Boston’s series-clinching 105-102 Game 4 win over Indiana, scoring 29 points on a 50 percent clip with six rebounds, three steals, two assists, and a block to help the Celtics reach the NBA Finals.

-Brown and the Celtics will now have to stay ready as they wait to see who will represent the Western Conference -- either the Minnesota Timberwolves or the Dallas Mavericks.
-Dallas currently holds a 3-0 series lead.
-The NBA Finals kicks off on June 6.
+Brown and the Celtics will now have to stay ready as they wait to see who will represent the Western Conference — either the Minnesota Timberwolves or the Dallas Mavericks.
+Dall